DatOneRam/harrowALPHA/README.md

 Heyo!!!!!!!!!!!

-This is a Three Cents Coding Project, released under the GNU General Public License.
+This project is released under the GNU General Public License.
 All rights reserved.

 Have YOU ever wanted to survive in the dangerous, spoopy wilderness?
 Have YOU ever wanted to try a game that ISN'T the same as all the rest?